-- provide a summary containing sufficient detail to allow a reasonable understanding of the substance of the information that does not breach that confidentiality or adversely affect those interests, or - (ii) satisfy the Commissioner that there is no way such a summary can be given to allow a reasonable understanding of the substance of the information.
+- (i) provide a summary containing sufficient detail to allow a reasonable understanding of the substance of the information that does not breach that confidentiality or adversely affect those interests, or - (ii) satisfy me that there is no way such a summary can be given to allow a reasonable understanding of the substance of the information.

-Submissions containing confidential information must be clearly marked "For Official Use Only".
+Submissions containing confidential information must be clearly marked "FOR OFFICIAL USE ONLY".